Themos Anastasiadis

-Themos Anastasiadis (Θεμιστοκλής (Θέμος) Αναστασιάδης) (6 January 1958 – 22 January 2019) was a Greek newspaper publisher, and the founder and owner of Greece's largest selling newspaper Proto Thema, as well as the CEO of Proto Thema A.E.
+Themos Anastasiadis (Θεμιστοκλής (Θέμος) Αναστασιάδης; 6 January 1958 – 22 January 2019) was a Greek newspaper publisher, and the founder and owner of Greece's largest selling newspaper Proto Thema, as well as the CEO of Proto Thema A.E.

 Early life

 He was born on January 6, 1958, in Athens, originally from Koukouli, Ioannina, in Zagori.
 His father, Byron Anastasiadis, was a board member of the oil multinational Royal Dutch Shell, and the family was often forced to move to various cities in Greece and abroad.

 At the age of 16, in the then fifth grade of the Gymnasium (today B 'Lyceum), he consciously pioneered, organized underground, and methodically initiated the group protest of his classmates for the rejection of the Greek military junta of the Polytechnic uprising in 1973.
 As a result, he was expelled in order to be imprisoned.

 Career

 Print journalism

 Anastasiadis started journalism as a student, from the motorcycle magazine "MotoGP".
 Then, starting from the humorous column "Black Hole" in Eleftherotypia, he worked as a political-economic editor in the newspapers To Vima, Express, Eleftherotypia, and Kathimerini.
 For a short time, he worked at ERT, while he was one of the first to staff the radio station Athens 9.84 of the Municipality of Athens.
 In 1991, at the age of just 33 years old, he became the youngest editor-in-chief of the legendary Kathimerini newspaper.
 This was the highest position to ever be held by such a young person in the history of Greek journalism.

 In 1995, along with Petros Kostopoulos he founded the popular lifestyle magazine Nitro.

 In 1998, he founded the sports newspaper Protathlitis (Champion); a newspaper that supports Olympiacos, a team which he supported.

 In 2000, he founded the financial newspaper Metoxos.

 In 2005, he created a Sunday newspaper called Proto Thema.
-Proto Thema, or Thema, as the majority of Greek readers call it, is undoubtedly one of the biggest success stories in the history of Greek media.
-Thema is one of the best-known, most influential, and biggest-selling Greek Sunday Newspaper.

 Anastasiadis media group Proto Thema A.E owns one of Greece's most popular radio stations Thema Radio and publishes several magazines such as Car Greece, Marie Claire Greece, Gala Greece, and Olive Greece.

 Anastasiadis was one of the most influential Greek publishers in the history of Greek journalism and one of the most powerful men in Greece.
 Despite his wealth and social recognition, his publications always supported progressive causes.